David Thompson (nurse)

 David Robert Thompson (born 10 February 1955) is a British academic nurse and psychologist.
 He is professor of nursing at Queen's University Belfast.
-He holds honorary and adjunct positions in the United Kingdom, China and Australia and is an editor of European Journal of Cardiovascular Nursing.
-He served as a panel member of the 2001 UK Research Assessment Exercise and as a sub panel member of the 2008 UK Research Assessment Exercise.
-He was the first nurse to be elected a member of the British Cardiac Society.
+He holds honorary and adjunct professorial positions in the United Kingdom, Ireland, China and Australia and is an editor of European Journal of Cardiovascular Nursing.
+He served as a panel member of the 2001 UK Research Assessment Exercise and as a sub panel member of the 2021 UK Research Excellence Framework and as a sub panel member of the 2008 UK Research Assessment Exercise.
+He was the first nurse to be elected a member of the British Cardiovascular Society (formerly the British Cardiac Society).

 Education

 Thompson is a Registered Nurse and holds a BSc in nursing from the CNAA, a PhD in psychology from Loughborough University, an MA in policy from Loughborough University, a Postgraduate Diploma in Medical Social Anthropology from Keele University, and an MBA from the University of Hull.

 Professional life

-Thompson's clinical area is cardiac nursing and his specialty is cardiac rehabilitation.
+Thompson's clinical area is cardiovascular nursing and his specialty is cardiovascular disease prevention and rehabilitation, fields in which he has worked since 1980.
 He was the lead author of the first series of studies to examine circadian rhythms of chest pain in myocardial infarction.
 Between 1998-2001 Thompson was the only person ever to serve as Professor of Nursing Research at the United Kingdom Department of Health and Social Care.